thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game goals are in *goals.dat* file which is in *data* directory.
+- To remove existing goal from game, you can delete it from *goals.dat* or in modification file add tag `goal` with attribute `remove` which value will be index of goal to remove.

 ### Goal data structure
 - Each goal starts with tag `goal`.